 A NAVTA membership discount

 Newsletters pertaining to NCAVT and updates in the Veterinary Technology world

 Free Virtual CE Classes

 In addition, your membership allows us to:

 Award scholarships to deserving future RVT's attending North Carolina AVMA accredited schools

-Help donate to other non-profit animal groups in this state that many of you hold close to your heart
+Help donate to 501(c)(3) organizations in the state that many of you hold close to your heart

 NCAVT Career Center

 Spend less time searching and more time applying to relevant positions with the new, immersive "Job Search" page on North Carolina Association of Veterinary Technicians.
 The new layout allows you to view job search results and job details on one screen, making searches faster.
 Come see the new design today and explore the new features:

 Real Time Filters: Same great advanced filters, now with real-time updating